Holographic Representation of One-Dimensional Many-Body Quantum States via Isometric Tensor Networks: Representation power of holographic isoTNS

 \section{Representation power of holographic isoTNS}

-We here investigate the representational power of holographic isoTNS.
-By virtue of its (1+1)-dimensional structure, holographic isoTNS can plausibly reach well beyond the MPS regime.
-In this section, we delineate the boundary of its representable manifold through analytical constructions and variational calculations.
-Although no simple variational ansatz can span the entire Hilbert space, we demonstrate below that holographic isoTNS provide an efficient representation for several key families of quantum many-body states.
-In the following we set the local physical dimension \(d=2\) unless otherwise stated.
+In this section, we investigate the representational power of holographic isoTNS.
+Through analytical constructions and variational calculations we demonstrate that the ansatz provides an efficient representation for several key families of quantum many-body states.
+Hereafter, we set the local physical dimension to \(d=2\).